 • Register with the state or SEC.
 If an RIA has $100 million in assets under management (AUM), they must register with the SEC — though there are sometimes exceptions to this requirement.
 If they hold less in AUM, they must register with the state of their principal place of business.
 This requires filing Form ADV.

 • Set up the business.
 These steps require making a variety of decisions about company legal structure, compliance, logistics and operations, insurance, and policies and procedures.

 Finding the right investment advisor is about finding the right fit for you.
 While personal preference plays a part, there are a variety of other things you might consider when you’re searching:

 Look to helpful databases of financial professionals that can help you pinpoint some advisors in your area.
 Here are a few to consider:

-One of the best ways to find a financial professional is to ask friends, family and acquaintances if they’ve worked with someone they can recommend.
-While there are ways to build wealth at any age, for best results, ask people who are in a similar financial situation or stage of life.
-For instance, if you’re just starting out with a lot of debt and very little savings, you may not want the same investment advisor who’s working with your retired great aunt.
+One of the best ways to find a financial professional is to ask friends, family, and acquaintances if they’ve worked with someone they can recommend.
+While there are ways to build wealth at any age, it may be beneficial to ask people who are in a similar financial situation or stage of life.
+For instance, if you’re relatively young with a lot of debt and very little savings, you may not want the same investment advisor who’s working with wealthy retirees.

 Ask About Credentials

 Ask investment advisors what certifications they have, what was required to get the certification, and whether any ongoing education is necessary to keep it.
 Some certifications require thousands of hours of professional experience or passing a rigorous exam, while others may only require a few hours of classroom time.